-For many workloads, the pay-per-invocation pricing model makes AWS Lambda a far cheaper alternative to containers or VMs.
-Many companies have reported saving up to 90% by moving their existing workloads to AWS Lambda.
+For many workloads, the pay-per-invocation pricing model makes AWS Lambda a far cheaper alternative compared to containers or VMs.
+Many companies have reported saving up to 90% in costs by moving their existing workloads to AWS Lambda.

-In this post, we’ll look at some common surprises in your serverless bill and how you can mitigate them.
-We’ll also explore how Epsagon can help you keep an eye on your serverless bill and quickly identify functions to optimize.
+In this post, we’ll look at some common surprises in your serverless bill and costs, and how you can mitigate them.
+We’ll also explore how Epsagon can help you keep an eye on your serverless costs and quickly identify functions to optimize.

 Too Much Parallelism During Fan-Out

 AWS Lambda is often used with SNS topics to implement the fan-out pattern.
 Every message published to SNS will trigger a Lambda invocation.
 This 1:1 ratio means the cost of Lambda invocations will grow linearly to the throughput of messages.

 Linear growth of cost is not a bad thing on its own.
 But at scale, it can still amount to significant costs, especially if the function cannot finish quickly.
 There are several wastages to consider here: